- Safety and Health Topics

-Crane, derrick, and hoist safety hazards are addressed in specific standards for the general industry, marine terminals, longshoring, gear certification, and the construction industry.
+Crane, derrick, and hoist safety hazards are addressed in specific OSHA standards for general industry, marine terminals, longshoring, gear certification, and construction.

-- NEW OSHA extends compliance date for crane operator certification requirements.
-OSHA News Release, (2014, September 25).
+- OSHA extends compliance date for crane operator certification requirements.
+OSHA News Release, (September 25, 2014).

 - Small Entity Compliance Guide for the Final Rule for Cranes and Derricks in Construction.
 OSHA Publication 3433-05, (2011).

-- Subpart CC – Cranes and Derricks in Construction: Qualified Rigger (PDF*).
-OSHA Fact Sheet, (2010, October).
+- Subpart CC – Cranes and Derricks in Construction: Qualified Rigger.
+OSHA Fact Sheet, (October 2010).

-- Subpart CC – Cranes and Derricks in Construction: Signal Person Qualification (PDF*).
-OSHA Fact Sheet, (2010, October).
+- Subpart CC – Cranes and Derricks in Construction: Signal Person Qualification.
+OSHA Fact Sheet, (October 2010).

-- US Department of Labor's OSHA publishes final rule on cranes and derricks in construction.
-OSHA News Release, (2010, July 28)
+- U.S. Department of Labor's OSHA publishes final rule on cranes and derricks in construction.
+OSHA News Release, (July 28, 2010)

-- Federal Register (PDF*).
+- Federal Register.
 The Office of the Federal Register published the final rule on August 9, 2010.
 Effective date is Nov.
 8, 2010.